wtsi-hpag/scaffhtag/README.md

-      2 The reads are mapped to the draft assembly using either BWA or SMALT 3 Barcodes are sorted together with contigs as well as mapping coordinates 4 A relation matrix is built to record the shared barcodes among the contigs which may be linked 5 Order and orientation of linked contigs are determined after nearest neighbours are found 6 Barcode length is plotted if use "-plot"
+      2 The reads are mapped to the draft assembly using either BWA or SMALT 3 Barcodes are sorted together with contigs as well as mapping coordinates 4 A relation matrix is built to record the shared barcodes among the contigs which may be linked 5 Order and orientation of linked contigs are determined after nearest neighbours are found.
-      7 A bam file with duplication reads removed is outputed if use "-mkdup".

 ### Download and Compile:
 Requirements for compiling: gcc gcc-4.9.2 or late:

+If you see this message,
+cc1: error: unrecognised command line option ‘-std=c11’
+make: *** [breakhtag.o] Error 1

+you need a higher version of gcc
+CC= /software/gcc-4.9.2/bin/gcc in the makefile

     $ git clone  https://github.com/wtsi-hpag/scaffhtag.git